LaurenDebes/ElectionAnalysis/README.md

    candidate_votes[candidate_name] += 1
    ```
 **The percent of votes per candidate and which candidate had the largest number of votes** (Diana DeGette) were determined through the following code:

 ![candidate_code.png](https://raw.githubusercontent.com/LaurenDebes/ElectionAnalysis/main/candidate_code.png)

-**Winner Information**
-Diana DeGette won the election with 272,892 votes, which is 73.8% of the total vote count.
+**Winner Information:** Diana DeGette won the election with 272,892 votes, which is 73.8% of the total vote count.

 ## Election-Audit Summary
 This script can be simply rewritten to provide results for any election.
 There only needs to be a CSV (Excel) file of results and I can provide the exact same analysis.
 I would just need to change the code to reflect any changes in the file such as if there were a different method of organizing data into columns, I would alter the code to correspond to the correct column (e.g. our candidate list was in column 2, if it moved to column 5 the code would need to change to candidate_name = row[5] instead).
 The same script could be used for other election questions as well, such as yes/no votes on bond questions.
 We would just alter the code so it were more readable, replacing candidate name variables with something like bondvote or yes_or_no_answer.